marigold-dev/training-nft-2/README.md

 - `symbol`: SEMIL
 - `description`: Grand cru 2007

-3. Click on `Upload an image` an select a bottle picture on your computer
+3. Click on `Upload an image` and select a bottle picture on your computer

-4. Click on Mint button
+4. Click on the Mint button

-Your picture will be pushed to IPFS and be displayed, then your wallet ask you to sign the mint operation.
+Your picture will be pushed to IPFS and displayed, then your wallet ask you to sign the mint operation.

-- Confirm operation

-- Wait less than 1 minute until you get the confirmation notification, the page will automatically be refreshed.

-5. Now, go to the `Trading` menu and the `Sell bottles` sub menu.
+5. Now, go to the `Trading` menu and the `Sell bottles` submenu.

-6. Click on the sub-menu entry
+6. Click on the submenu entry

 ![sell.png](./doc/sell.png)

-You are owner of this bottle so you can create an offer to sell it.
+You are the owner of this bottle so you can create an offer to sell it.

 - Enter a price offer
 - Click on `SELL` button
-- Wait a bit for the confirmation, then after auto refresh you have an offer for this NFT
+- Wait a bit for the confirmation, then after auto-refresh you have an offer for this NFT

 ## Wine Catalogue page